16th Cavalry Regiment: 1st Squadron

+The 1st Squadron has been awarded the Meritorious Unit Commendation as well as the Army Superior Unit Award and served as the primary tactical support element for Operation Distinguished Gentleman in January of 2025, which assisted numerous federal agencies during the State funeral proceedings for former US President James Earl Carter.

 2nd Squadron, 16th Cavalry

 The Second Squadron, Sixteenth Cavalry Regiment (or 2-16 Cav) is responsible for the Armor Basic Officer Leaders Course (ABOLC), which provides Initial Entry Training for all newly commissioned officers into the Armor Branch.
-The squadron was assigned to the 199th Infantry Brigade during the Maneuver Center of Excellence reorganization in 2014, and returned to the 316th Cavalry Brigade in 2019.
+The squadron was assigned to the 199th Infantry Brigade during the Maneuver Center of Excellence reorganization in 2014.
+The Squadron returned to the 316th Cavalry Brigade in 2019 only to be reassigned under the 199th Infantry Brigade in 2021.